vuejs/docs/src/guide/scaling-up/testing.md

 - Lifecycle hooks
 - Provide / Inject

-If a composable only uses Reactivity APIs, then it can be tested by directly invoking it and asserting its returned state / methods:
+If a composable only uses Reactivity APIs, then it can be tested by directly invoking it and asserting its returned state/methods:

 ```js
 // counter.js